 The hardware played an important part in making that first iPhone revolutionary.
 It went against all the conventional wisdom for phones at the time.
 Rival BlackBerry, Palm and Windows Mobile smartphones used tiny keyboards, while more traditional mobiles came with keypads.
 Apple’s device depended on its relatively large touchscreen instead.

 The design had plenty of critics.
 Many predicted that the 3.5-inch screen would crack.
 And TechCrunch said “that virtual keyboard will be about as useful for tapping out emails and text messages as a rotary phone.”

 Original iPhone software made waves

 Apple’s iPhone software was fairly radical, too.
 In 2007, most people had a phone capable only of making calls, texting and playing preinstalled games.
 As Jobs demoed on this day in 2007, the iPhone included a suite of apps for playing music, watching video, exchanging texts and accessing the internet.

 Skeptics saw no demand for a device that combined so many functions.
 In those days, people carried an iPod for music and a separate phone for calls and texts.
 Many people added a Palm organizer to keep themselves productive.
 While that sounds inconvenient now, it’s what people were used to at the time.
 Some saw no reason for change.

 For more (now hilarious) comments from naysayers, read Cult of Mac’s “10 iPhone predictions from 2007.”

 Luckily, plenty of people didn’t listen to the critics.
 Long lines of eager buyers queued up for the original iPhone on launch day.
 And it’s that eagerness that many people remember.
 Especially now, when iPhone sales generate billions of dollars each quarter for Cupertino — and that doesn’t even include accessories and third-party software.
-So it’s good to remember there were plenty of vocal doubters back in 2007.
+So it’s good to remember there were plenty of vocal iPhone doubters back in 2007.

 I remember exactly where I was when I heard Jobs had unveiled the first iPhone.
 They say that happens when something truly momentous occurs, so apparently, the first iPhone was a truly momentous event for me.